 Suggested stops: Sherbrooke & Trois-Rivières

 Most road trippers explore the province from east to west.
 But we all know backpackers are not tourists.
 So let’s do things differently.
 Start at Sherbrooke, a dynamic student town and the perfect starting point for discovering the route des vins.
-Drive through the plaines to charming Trois-Rivières for a night of partying on Forges Street or a day of lite surf on lake Saint-Pierre.
+Drive through the plains to charming Trois-Rivières for a night of partying on Forges Street or a day on lake Saint-Pierre.

 GO BACK IN TIME

-The Chemin du Roy (King’s Road), is a portion of what is most commonly known as Highway 138.
-But it is most uncommon in that it’s the oldest road in the province, dating back to the 1600s.
+The Chemin du Roy (King’s Road) is a portion of what is most commonly known as Highway 138.
+But it’s also the oldest road in the province, dating back to the 1600s.
 And it is a wonderful alternative to the otherwise monotonous and boring ride between Quebec and Montreal.
-The chemin du Roy will take you along the Saint Lawrence river and via some of the most beautiful towns in the area, like Trois-Rivières.
-Your drive will be dotted with mansions, and flowery fields, instead of white highway lines.
+The chemin du Roy will take you along the Saint Lawrence river via some of the most beautiful towns in the area, like Trois-Rivières.
+Your drive will be dotted with mansions and flowery fields, instead of white highway lines.

 THE MOST STUNNING TOUR

-If time is not an issue, this is the most beautiful of all road trips.
-After following the Chemin du Roy from Montréal to Québec, stay on the 138 towards La Malbaie, and into Charlevoix.
-Along the way, you can stop at the Montmorency falls, Orléans Island and the unbelievably picturesque Baie-Saint-Paul.
-Get there with a craving for sweets, and taste the bay’s famous ice-cream dipped in sucre à la crème (we are not translating that.
-You’ll have to try it out!).
+If time isn't an issue, this is the most beautiful of all road trips.
+After following the Chemin du Roy from Montréal to Québec, stay on the 138 towards La Malbaie and into Charlevoix.
+Along the way, you can stop at the Montmorency Falls, Orléans Island and the unbelievably picturesque Baie-Saint-Paul.
+Get there with a craving for sweets, and sample the bay’s famous ice-cream dipped in sucre à la crème (we're not translating that—you’ll have to try it out)!

 Spend a couple nights at La Malbaie.
 From here you’ll be close to spectacular national parks, like the Grands-Jardins and the Hautes-Gorges-de-la-Rivière-Malbaie.
 When you are ready, catch the ferry to Rivière-du-Loup.
 If you time it right, you may see the whales and a seriously beautiful sunset.

-Back in the land, keep driving all along the many roadside towns until you get to the legendary Sea Shack, at Sainte-Anne-des-Monts, Gaspésie.
+Back inland, keep driving through the many roadside towns until you get to the legendary Sea Shack at Sainte-Anne-des-Monts, Gaspésie.
 This place is known as the “party hostel” for a reason.
-But of course, if you are too tired, you can chill on the hammocks by the beach and people-watch all night long to the rhythm of the ocean waves.
+But of course, if you're too tired, you can chill on the hammocks by the beach and people-watch all night long to the rhythm of the ocean waves.
 The parc national de la Gaspésie and the majestic Chic-Choc mountains are 30 minutes away from the hostel.
-Also worthy of a mention, is the best poutine in the entire province, near by at the cantine d'Amours à Trois-Pistoles.
-If instead of eating this local delicacy, you’d rather see dozens of seals sunbathing, head to parc national du Bic (two and a half hours eastward along the water).
+Also worthy of a mention is the best poutine in the entire province, nearby at the cantine d'Amours à Trois-Pistoles.
+If, instead of eating this local delicacy, you’d rather see dozens of seals sunbathing, head to parc national du Bic (two and a half hours eastward along the water).

-When you leave the Sea Shack behind, dry your tears and head to Griffon Adventure, which will be waiting for you at the tip of the Gaspésie.
-Keep your cameras handy, this is one of the most dramatic roads in Quebec, snaking all over the mountains.
+When you leave HI Sea Shack behind, dry your tears and head to HI Griffon Adventure, which will be waiting for you at the tip of the Gaspésie.
+Keep your cameras handy—this is one of the most dramatic roads in Quebec, snaking all over the mountains.
 Griffon is at the entrance to Forillon Park.
 The hostel is like an intimate version of the Sea Shack, with small chalets perched on the cliff, quiet weekdays and party weekends.
-You will find it to also be the best place for canyoning, or playing in the emerald river water, like children in a pool.
+You'll also find it to be the best place for canyoning or playing in the emerald river water, like kids in a pool.

-On your way back, go to the Bay of Chaleur for the obliged stop at Percé Rock, and the wonderful drive along all the peaceful fishermen settlements.
-If you still got gas, drive over to the neighboring province of New Brunswick and spend one last and wonderful trip night at the hostel in Fredericton .
+On your way back, go to the Bay of Chaleur for the obligatory photo op at Percé Rock and the wonderful drive along all the peaceful fishing villages.

 Visit the HI Ste-Anne-des-Monts, Sea Shack